 Sublime Exile Recordings, now nearly 20 years old, for the first time, offering sales on traditional formats Vinyl, CD.
 Cassette and DVD might come too? - Did I say the label now also has its own merchandise, retailing music life gear and it's own music publishing ???

 "I know how to bang the drums, twang the strings, blow the horns, push the keys, pump the...eh. - I am passionate about marketing, promotion, distribution, licensing, publishing, branding, etc. For the digital music industry era, I have been studying code and design for over +10 years and intensely follow the latest music economy craze (blockchain and its cryptocurrencies)”.

 I've been an Independent music publisher since 2001 and former CEO and label representative for Mute Records, Playground Music Scandinavia, and MNW Records Group, and have more than 30 years of experience within the music and entertainment industry.
 I was born in Stockholm, Sweden, lived and worked in Oslo, Norway for 11 years, and have been living and working in Copenhagen, Denmark since 1999.

 I began my musical career at an early age.
 My elder sisters & brothers pushed my musical taste with The Beatles, The Rolling Stones, Simon & Garfunkel, Cat Stevens…, and my mom & dad’s early Jazz from the ’40s and ’50s & ’60s.
 I was brought up with a singing family playing various instruments.

-Later I found my own musical taste and when the disco really took off, in the mid-’70s, I started DJ’ing, at the age of 15, at our local youth club, and later also played in various band constellations on my guitar that my sweetest big brother bought and taught me about when I was 10, in 1971.
+Later I found my own musical taste and when disco & punk really took off, in the mid-’70s, I started DJ’ing, at the age of 15, at our local youth club, and later also played in various band constellations on my guitar that my sweetest big brother bought and taught me about when I was 10, in 1971.